bizflycloud/terraform-provider-bizflycloud/website/docs/r/volume.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_volume"
+page_title: "Bizfly Cloud: bizflycloud_volume"
 sidebar_current: "docs-bizflycloud-resource-volume"
 description: |-
-  Provides a BizFly Cloud Volume resource.
+  Provides a Bizfly Cloud Volume resource.
 This can be used to create, modify, and delete volumes.
 ---

 # bizflycloud\_volume

-Provides a BizFly Cloud Volume resource.
+Provides a Bizfly Cloud Volume resource.
 This can be used to create, modify, and delete volume.
 ## Example Usage